The Voice Kids (Russian TV series): Selection process and format

-Each season begins with the "Blind Auditions," where coaches form their team of artists (15 artists in each team in season 1-11 / 18 artist in each team in season 12) whom they mentor through the remainder of the season.
-The coaches' chairs are faced towards the audience during artists' performances; those interested in an artist press their button, which turns their chair towards the artist and illuminates the bottom of the chair to read "Я выбираю тебя" ("I WANT YOU").
-At the conclusion of the performance, an artist either defaults to the only coach who turned around or selects his or her coach if more than one coach expresses interest.
+Each season begins with the "Blind Auditions", where coaches form their team of artists whom they mentor through the remainder of the season.
+The coaches' chairs are faced towards the audience during artists' performances; those interested in an artist press their button, which turns their chair towards the artist and illuminates the bottom of the chair to read "Я выбираю тебя" ("I CHOOSE YOU").
+At the conclusion of the performance, an artist either defaults to the only coach who turned around or selects their coach if more than one coach expresses interest.